 Human Involvement

-• Manual Testing: Requires human testers to execute tests, interact with the software, and observe outcomes to make decisions.
+- Manual Testing: Human testers must run tests manually, interact with the software, and evaluate outcomes to make decisions.

 Execution Speed

-• Automation Testing: Much faster, ideal for repetitive tasks such as regression testing, which can be run on multiple platforms simultaneously.
+- Automation Testing: Much faster, ideal for repetitive tasks like regression testing, which can be run on multiple platforms simultaneously.

 Accuracy